 Case Studies: There will be 10 case studies assigned in this class with each being worth 15 points.
 The cases will be from Case Studies in Veterinary Technology, Chapter 10: Pharmacology pages 247 - 269.
 Case studies will be assigned in class and have a specific due date.
-Case studies will be submitted by electronic means such as email or Brightspace.
+Case studies will be submitted by electronic means such as email or BrightSpace.
+All work submitted must be in Microsoft Word or PDF; Google documents WILL NOT be accepted.
 Late submissions will NOT be accepted.